 What is victimisation?

-When we talk about a person being victimised, it means they’re being treated badly or unfairly because they have made a complaint about discrimination, sexual harassment or racial and religious vilification, or they’ve helped someone else to make a complaint.
+When we talk about a person being victimised, it means they’re being treated badly or unfairly because they have made a complaint about discrimination, sexual harassment or racial and religious vilification, it is believed they intend to make a complaint, or they’ve helped someone else to make a complaint.

 The legal definition of victimisation is when someone “subjects or threatens to subject the other person to any detriment”.